ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 Applies tag to the systems in ePO.
 Inputs include:
 - mcafee_epo_system: Comma separated list of Hostnames/IpAddress.
 These systems must be managed on ePO.
 - mcafee_epo_tag: A tag managed on ePO.
+McAfee user requires Tag use permission for this function.

  ![screenshot: fn-mcafee-tag-an-epo-asset ](./doc/screenshots/fn-mcafee-tag-an-epo-asset.png)